 At Gary I. Handin, P.A., our foreclosure defense and mortgage workouts attorney will evaluate all your options and provide you with any legal support you need to ensure your interests are given optimal protection under the circumstances.
-Our attorney has over 40 years of experience and is renowned for his sound legal knowledge, attention to detail, and commitment to superior client services, and will go above and beyond in providing you with the foreclosure defense or mortgage workouts assistance you need to keep your home.
+Our attorney has over 50 years of experience and is renowned for his sound legal knowledge, attention to detail, and commitment to superior client services.
+He will always go above and beyond in providing you with the foreclosure defense or mortgage workouts assistance you need to keep your home.

 If your lender agrees to the arrangement, your home will be put on the market, and the money from the sale will be used to settle the loan.
 Either the lender will accept partial payment, or they will obtain a judgment for the remainder of the balance.
 Short sales allow you to sell your home without the social stigmatization which comes with foreclosure; your credit rating will not be as adversely affected; and your home will be sold at market value.

 Short term repayment plans are also a good workout option for borrowers who have defaulted on loan repayments.
 If you are seeking a repayment plan or loan modification, it is best to have a lawyer negotiating with your lender on your behalf, who will ensure that your interests are protected and that the new agreement will be as favorable to you as possible.